shevabam/get-rss-feed-url-extension/README.md

 # What is Get RSS Feed URL Extension?

-**get-rss-feed-url-extension is a Google Chrome extension that provides links to the various RSS/Atom feeds of a website.**
+**Get RSS Feed URL is a Google Chrome extension that provides links to the various RSS/Atom feeds of a website.**

 Indeed, websites do not always provide a direct link to the RSS feed.
 It is then necessary to look in the source code of the website and find the URL of the feed.

-This extension makes it possible to avoid this manipulation because the URLs of the RSS feeds of the website are displayed directly!
+This extension makes it possible to avoid this manipulation because the URLs of the RSS feeds of the website are displayed directly and can be copied with one click!

+In addition, this extension allows you to easily retrieve the RSS feed from a Youtube channel / user or from a subreddit!

 # Install